 Paper Craft Techniques – Paper Tearing

-Hey y’all – Rebecca here to share some of my favorite Paper Craft Techniques – Paper Tearing with you over the next few posts.
-In this mini-series, we will take a deep dive into some paper activities and learn how to add more life to your paper crafting.
-I use these Paper Tear Techniques in my Mixed Media art, Junk Journals, and Collage projects.
+Hey y’all – Rebecca here to share some of my favorite Paper Craft Techniques – Paper Tearing with you.
+We will take a deep dive into some paper activities and learn how to add more life to your crafting.
+I use these 4 Techniques in my Mixed Media art, Junk Journals, and Collage projects.
 At the bottom of the post you will find a collage that I created using only these techniques and The Graphics Fairy Images.

 At times, I look at my paper works and think, “It needs something more.”
 I am pretty sure we have all been there.
 The techniques I will be sharing are the result of years looking for… ‘something more!’
 I cannot wait to share them with you so you can uplevel your paper crafting or take it in new directions.
 I hope the series inspires you to discover your very own ‘something more!’
 Let’s get started…

 You will need just a few supplies for these techniques.
 Your hands, a bit of water, and some paper is really all you need.
 We will be using some new tools as well as our stash of The Graphics Fairy images.
 That is the upside to this series…we will be using our stashes!
 You can also use Junk Mail, Wrapping Paper, Construction Paper or Tissue paper.
 YAY!

 Below are the four Paper Craft Techniques – Paper Tearing that I use most to tear paper printed with TGF images.
 If you follow my Mixed Media and Junk Journal adventures, you know that I prefer to tear my images rather than cut them.
 I have eye-hand coordination issues with scissors.
 TEE HEE!
 I love the soft edges that tearing produces along with the aged, rustic look that enhances my artwork.
 I will sprinkle tips and tricks throughout.
 Here we go: